tearflake/symbolprose/docs/symbolprose.md

 ## 4. conclusion

 Symbolprose provides a foundation for computation that is both graph-structured and minimalistic.
 Its simplicity in syntax makes it a suitable compilation target, while its semantics offer a precise and predictable model of execution.
-By embracing graph-based control flow, Symbolprose enables flexible yet analyzable program representation, striking a balance between theoretical elegance and practical expressiveness.
+By embracing graph-based control flow, Symbolprose enables flexible yet analyzable program representation, striving to a balance between theoretical elegance and practical expressiveness.